nikfury27/Plant-Disease-Classification-Using-Deep-Learning/README.md

 # 🌱 Plant Disease Classification Using Deep Learning

-This project is a Flask-based web application that uses a Convolutional Neural Network (CNN) to classify plant diseases into three categories: **Healthy**, **Powdery**, and **Rust**.
+This project is a simple Flask-based web application that uses a Convolutional Neural Network (CNN) to classify plant diseases into three categories: **Healthy**, **Powdery**, and **Rust**.
 It provides a simple interface for uploading plant images and receiving predictions.

 ---